Elahep/BMSB-popgenomics/genome_scan_analysis/README.md

 ## 3- Sanity check

 Before choosing the candidate SNPs, we must check the behaviour of p-values to make sure our results are not affected by problems associated with multiple testing.
 We will check the distribution of p-values using a histogram.
 A well-behaved p-value histogram must be close to uniform for higher p-values.
-See this <a href="http://varianceexplained.org/statistics/interpreting-pvalue-histogram/" title="tutorial">tutorial</a>
+Check this <a href="http://varianceexplained.org/statistics/interpreting-pvalue-histogram/" title="tutorial">tutorial</a> to see what kinds of distributions you can expect in your p-value histograms.

 ## 4- Interpreting the outputs